-Creating a beautiful marriage between movement building and grant making.
+Creating a beautiful union between movement building and grant making.

 (Un)-learning may be the trick.